Romans 6:14 For sin will have no dominion over you, for you are not under law but under grace.

 Simply put, mainstream theology ‘claims’ that the Apostle Paul is telling us in this verse, that the Law of God given through Moses is done away with; it’s taught that we are no longer obliged to observe and obey it, because we are “not under law”.

-The main premise is, that “not under law” means “not required to observe and obey the Law of God given through Moses because it somehow, now lacks validity or authority”.
+The mainstream premise is, “not under law” means “not required to observe and obey the Law of God given through Moses because it now lacks validity or authority”.

 Let’s test that…